 - Pipe relining can often be installed using an existing access point or manhole.

 - Fast repairs – pipe relining can usually be carried out in a fraction of the time it would take to dig and replace.

 - Versatile – this method can be used to repair sewer or stormwater drains made from a range of products including clay, concrete, cast iron, and PVC.

 - Ideal repair technique for pipes with ongoing blocked drain issues due to tree root intrusion.

 - Long-lasting – top quality relining products have a design life of up to 50 years which means you won’t have any issues with that section of pipe for around half a century.

 - Ideal for old drains under delicate infrastructure like heritage properties.

 - Reduced safety issues – creating a large trench or hole in a busy area presents a significant safety risk

 - Strong inner layer created – in effect the pipe lining creates a new pipe inside the old damaged one.

+Combined with state of the art leak detection services and CCTV drain cameras, it’s undoubtedly the most efficient and least disruptive approach to pipe repair.
 Not sure if pipe relining is the right solution for your drainage problems?
 Speak to our Brisbane plumbing team for expert advice on your drain repair issues.